 Tips for Creating Your Mood Board

 The perfect mood board is one that harmonizes the creative ideas of a designer, with the visions of decision-makers.
 It is a practice that is both imaginative and practical.
-Mood boards set the visual tone of a website so that users experience a clear and unified message.
-We came up with some tips to help you make the most of your mood board.
+Mood boards set the visual tone of the website so that users experience a clear and unified message.
+We came up with some tips to help you make the most of your mood board:

 Think of it as a collection.